- The Satiated Blonde

 Breast Health is NOT Passive!

 Before I get started, this is NOT medical advice.
 This is my own story, covering what I do, and have found to work for me.
+My page is for entertainment purposes only.

 I have been an advocate for my own breast health since I felt a lump a decade and a half ago and had extremely tender breasts days before my cycle.
 We have a family history of breast health issues - but I was not just going to accept that as the end result.
 The ultrasound I had done concluded a benign result and it was suggested I keep an eye on it, do monthly exams, and of course a prescription was offered.
 I politely declined and started doing some research.
 I am proactive with everything else.
 Why not this too?
 So, here's what I do: